-The Rush-Henrietta Central School District is dedicated to insuring that every child has access to the educational opportunities that will enable him/her to develop to his/her fullest potential.
+The Rush-Henrietta Central School District is dedicated to ensuring that every child has access to the educational opportunities that will enable them to develop to their fullest potential.
 We are eager and willing to assist you in fulfilling your legal obligation to have your child in attendance on a regular, acceptable basis.
-Please call your me at 585-359-XXXX immediately to discuss this important matter.
+Please call me at 585-359-XXXX immediately to discuss this important matter.